mingchao-sun/mingchao-sun.github.io/_pages/about.md

   - /about.html
 ---

 Thank you for visiting my website!
-I am a researcher in the [Graduate School of Economics at Sophia University](https://dept.sophia.ac.jp/econ/eng/).
-I am also a researcher at the [Sophia Institute for Human Security](https://dept.sophia.ac.jp/is/sihs/eng/).
+I am a researcher at the [Sophia Institute for Human Security](https://dept.sophia.ac.jp/is/sihs/eng/).
 I received my master's degree in economics from Sophia University and completed my Ph.D. program in March 2019.

 I am an empirical researcher with a broad interest in empirical research.
 Social capital is the direction that interests me most, and my research tries to explain various socioeconomic phenomena from the perspective of social capital.
 I also try to measure social capital using a psychological approach.
 Then, I try to understand the different roles and mechanisms that social capital plays among different populations (e.g., immigrants, ethnic groups, women, job changers).